 Bitwise has released (11/30/2016) their OS/2 port of Apache OpenOffice 4.1.3, which again reduces the memory footprint.
 Bitwise took over OpenOffice development from Mensys, but the primary developer on the project remains the same; they allow you to purchase the software in their online shop, as a means of donating to the ongoing development.
 Bug reports can be filed in the OpenOffice Bugzilla, and presumably the OS/2 source code continues to be available in the Subversion repository.
 There are plans for future updates to the WPS integration package, but reports indicate the previous version from Mensys continues to function with this release; it extends the WPS data file class to recognize OpenOffice.org document files, has integrated support for WPS-Wizard hint and folder info area, and provides Rexx hooks for reading document properties.
 From OS2World.

-Arca Noae has been working with Paul Smedley to bring Kerberos and Samba 4.4 to OS/2.
-Paul had a presentation at Warpstock (YouTube video, slides) on the topic, and has made available some initial binaries for testing, which requires manually updating an existing installation of the Netdrive plugin.
-See the OS2World forum thread for all the details, including the latest (12/22/2016) update based on Samba 4.4.8.
+Arca Noae has been working with Paul Smedley to bring Kerberos and Samba 4.x to OS/2.
+Paul had a presentation at Warpstock (YouTube video, slides) on the topic.

 Martin Iturbide from OS2World did live streaming from Warpstock, and the videos are available for viewing on YouTube.
 There are also some photos from the event.
 The sessions included: recent progress and future plans for device drivers, a live installation demo of Blue Lion aka ArcaOS 5.0, Samba 4, NetDrive, and Bitwise projects.